S0Sanjay/netflix-login/README.md

 ## ⚠️ Notes

-- User accounts are stored **in memory** — they reset every time the backend restarts
+- User accounts persist in the browser's `localStorage` — clearing browser data will remove accounts
-- No database is used — this is a mock authentication system
+- The backend `server.js` is only used for local development
-- Both frontend and backend servers must be running simultaneously
+- On production (Vercel), authentication is handled entirely by serverless functions and localStorage